junxit/us-congress-bills-113/bill.md

 >   - **(1)** *Annual disclosure required*
 >     - **(A)** *In general* Each eligible institution shall ensure that each individual who receives a Federal Pell Grant or a loan made under part D (other than a Federal Direct Consolidation Loan) receives comprehensive information on the terms and conditions of such Federal Pell Grant or loan and the responsibilities the individual has with respect to such Federal Pell Grant or loan.
 Such information shall be provided, for each award year for which the individual receives such Federal Pell Grant or loan, in a simple and understandable manner—
 >       - **(i)** during a counseling session conducted in person;
->       - **(ii)** online, with the borrower acknowledging receipt of the information; or
+>       - **(ii)** online, with the individual acknowledging receipt of the information; or
 >       - **(iii)** through the use of the online counseling tool described in subsection (n)(1)(B).
 >     - **(B)** *Use of interactive programs* In the case of institutions not using the online counseling tool described in subsection (n)(1)(B), the Secretary shall require such institutions to carry out the requirements of subparagraph (A) through the use of interactive programs, during an annual counseling session that is in-person or online, that test the individual’s understanding of the terms and conditions of the Federal Pell Grant or loan awarded to the student, using simple and understandable language and clear formatting.
 >   - **(2)** *All individuals* The information to be provided under paragraph (1)(A) to each individual receiving counseling under this subsection shall include the following:
 >     - **(A)** An explanation of how the student may budget for typical educational expenses and a sample budget based on the cost of attendance for the institution.
 >     - **(B)** An explanation that an individual has a right to annually request a disclosure of information collected by a consumer reporting agency pursuant to section 612(a) of the Fair Credit Reporting Act (15 U.S.C.
 1681j(a)).
+>     - **(C)** Based on the most recent data available from the American Community Survey available from the Department of Commerce, the estimated average income and percentage of employment in the State of domicile of the borrower for persons with—
+>       - **(i)** a high school diploma or equivalent;
+>       - **(ii)** some post-secondary education without completion of a degree or certificate; and
+>       - **(iii)** a bachelor’s degree.
+>     - **(D)** An introduction to the financial management resources provided by the Financial Literacy and Education Commission.
 >   - **(3)** *Students receiving Federal Pell Grants* The information to be provided under paragraph (1)(A) to each student receiving a Federal Pell Grant shall include the following:
 >     - **(A)** An explanation of the terms and conditions of the Federal Pell Grant.
 >     - **(B)** An explanation of approved educational expenses for which the student may use the Federal Pell Grant.
 >     - **(C)** An explanation of why the student may have to repay the Federal Pell Grant.
 >     - **(D)** An explanation of the maximum number of semesters or equivalent for which the student may be eligible to receive a Federal Pell Grant, and a statement of the amount of time remaining for which the student may be eligible to receive a Federal Pell Grant.
+>     - **(E)** An explanation that if the student transfers to another institution not all of the student’s courses may be acceptable in transfer toward meeting specific degree or program requirements at such institution, but the amount of time remaining for which a student may be eligible to receive a Federal Pell Grant, as provided under subparagraph (D), will not change.
->     - **(E)** An explanation of how the student may seek additional financial assistance from the institution’s financial aid office due to a change in the student’s financial circumstances, and the contact information for such office.
+>     - **(F)** An explanation of how the student may seek additional financial assistance from the institution’s financial aid office due to a change in the student’s financial circumstances, and the contact information for such office.
 >   - **(4)** *Borrowers receiving loans made under part D (other than Parent PLUS Loans)* The information to be provided under paragraph (1)(A) to a borrower of a loan made under part D (other than a Federal Direct PLUS Loan made on behalf of a dependent student) shall include the following:
 >     - **(A)** To the extent practicable, the effect of accepting the loan to be disbursed on the eligibility of the borrower for other forms of student financial assistance.
 >     - **(B)** An explanation of the use of the master promissory note.
 >     - **(C)** An explanation that the borrower is not required to accept the full amount of the loan offered to the borrower.
 >     - **(D)** An explanation that the borrower should consider accepting any grant, scholarship, or State or Federal work-study jobs for which the borrower is eligible prior to accepting Federal student loans.
->     - **(E)** A recommendation to the borrower to exhaust the borrower’s Federal student loan options prior to taking out private loans, an explanation that Federal student loans typically offer better terms and conditions than private loans, and an explanation that if a borrower decides to take out a private education loan—
+>     - **(E)** A recommendation to the borrower to exhaust the borrower’s Federal student loan options prior to taking out private loans, an explanation that Federal student loans typically offer better terms and conditions than private loans, an explanation of treatment of loans made under part D and private education loans in bankruptcy, and an explanation that if a borrower decides to take out a private education loan—
 >       - **(i)** the borrower has the ability to select a private educational lender of the borrower’s choice;
 >       - **(ii)** the proposed private education loan may impact the borrower’s potential eligibility for other financial assistance, including Federal financial assistance under this title; and
 >       - **(iii)** the borrower has a right—